-The total cost and net cost of services related to debt service in 2019-20 continues to decrease steadily from 2018-19 due to benefits of prior refinancing of existing debt thereby lowering the debt service payment.
-Cost increases in the area of transportation via contractual bus service tied to CPI helped maintain moderate cost increases.
+The total cost and net cost of services related to debt service in 2020-21 increased slightly as the District entered into long-term borrowing for the recently completed capital project (Renewal Project).
+Cost increases in the area of transportation via contractual bus service tied to CPI helped moderate cost increases,.
 In addition, an intermunicipal agreement for some bussing services with a neighboring district has yielded increased efficiencies through a shared service model.
 This resulted in an continued cost control of contractual transportation costs.
-However some of these cost containment measures were off-set by additional services required for students with disabilities.
-There was decrease in the cost of instruction that was driven by changes in our OPEB (post-retirement) actuarial analysis.
-Beyond those, cost increases due to contractual agreements as well as costs associated with the requisite hiring of teachers and support staff in order to successfully implement the programatic change contributed to the increase in net costs of services in the area of instruction and general support.
+However, as compared to the prior-year Covid-related shut down in March, there were increases as "normal" transportation operations returned In instuction, cost increases due to contractual agreements as well as costs associated with the requisite hiring of teachers and support staff in order to successfully implement the programatic change contributed to the increase in net costs of services in the area of instruction and general support.